Top 50 Most Popular Irish Movies

 Average

-The story follows their journey as they discover that Saoirse is a Selkie, a mythical creature that can turn into a seal.
-It is their destiny to bring the "light" back to the sea.
+The siblings embark on a magical adventure after discovering that Saoirse is a Selkie—a legendary being who can transform into a seal.
+Together, they realize it is their destiny to restore the lost "light" to the sea.

 4